-- 26. The European Union has developed increasingly close synergetic links with these organizations. - 27.
-One of the more recent examples of this type of synergy is the Pact on Stability launched by the Brussels European Council in December 1993 and adopted by all OSCE member states in Paris on 20 March 1995; the implementation of the Pact will be the responsibility of the OSCE.
-This initiative illustrates the importance of mobilizing the resources and energy of all Europe's players, harnessing them to shared objectives such as the consolidation of frontiers and the defusing of ethnic tensions. - 28.
-The first Council of Europe summit of heads of state or government held in Vienna in October 1993 is another example of synergy at European level.
-This conference highlighted the participants' shared preoccupations and enabled them to develop synergies between the objectives and activities of the various European organizations involved in the protection of national minorities and the campaign against racism and xenophobia. - 29.
-The EU also cooperates closely with the UN High Commissioner for Human Rights, for example through Community support for tackling critical situations, as in the deployment of human rights monitors in Rwanda, a ground-breaking initiative launched by the EU at the request of the High Commissioner, on the basis of a common position adopted on 24 October 1994; the monitors' mission is to use their presence to secure and accelerate the return of refugees.
-Another such mission is currently being prepared for Burundi, on the basis of a common position adopted on 24 March 1995. - 30.
+The European Union has developed increasingly close synergetic links with these organizations.

+One of the more recent examples of this synergy is the pact on stability launched by the Brussels European Council in December 1993 and adopted by all OSCE member States in Paris on 20 March 1995; the implementation of the pact will be the responsibility of the OSCE.
+This initiative illustrates the importance of mobilizing the resources and energy of all Europe's players, harnessing them to shared objectives such as the consolidation of frontiers and the defusing of ethnic tensions.

+The first Council of Europe summit of Heads of State or Government held in Vienna in October 1993 is another example of synergy at European level.
+This conference highlighted the participants' shared preoccupations and enabled them to develop synergies between the objectives and activities of the various European organizations involved in the protection of national minorities and the campaign against racism and xenophobia.

+The EU also cooperates closely with the UN High Commissioner for Human Rights, for example, through Community support for tackling critical situations, as in the deployment of human rights monitors in Rwanda, a ground-breaking initiative launched by the EU at the request of the High Commissioner, on the basis of a common position adopted on 24 October 1994, the monitors' mission is to use their presence to secure and accelerate the return of refugees.
+Another such mission is currently being prepared for Burundi, on basis of the common position adopted on 24 March 1995.

 The Commission also has close operational ties with the UN Human Rights Centre, the OSCE Bureau of Democratic Institutions and Human Rights (particularly with regard to electoral assistance), the OSCE High Commissioner for National Minorities, the Council of Europe and the Commission for Democracy by Law.

-Section B: Principles, activities and instruments
+Section B - Principles, activities and instruments